Heart group - Pr David Montaigne

 DUBRULLE Henri

-Cardiac surgeon - PhD Student
+Cardiac surgeon - PhD Student in sciences

 WOITRAIN Eloïse